Sex and the Menopause

 Our mental state too can play a big role in sexual desire, arousal, and satisfaction.

-You may be feeling exhausted as a result of your hormone shifts and night sweats.
+You may be feeling exhausted as a result of your hormone shifts and night sweats which interfere with your sleep.
 Or you may just be more stressed and emotional than normal.

 Helpful information: